A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

 Earlier, pools would have incandescent lighting and halogen globes that consumed a lot of electricity.
 An eco-friendly alternative is LED lighting, which saves around 80% more energy than traditional pool lighting and lasts longer.

-Most new swimming pools have LED lights installed, but we recommend contacting a qualified electrician and installing LEDs if your pool is older.
+Most new swimming pools have LED lights installed, but if your pool is older, we recommend contacting a qualified electrician and installing LEDs.
 This way, you can save money you would have otherwise spent on bulb replacement.

 How To Reduce Energy Consumption By A Pool Pump?

-You can lower your pool pump energy bill by opting for an Energy Star Certified variable speed pump.
-Also, the pump needs to be of an appropriate size, and you can contact a licensed electrician if you need guidance on the right pump size.
+You can lower your pool pump energy bill by opting for an Energy Star Certified variable-speed pump.
+The pump also needs to be appropriate, and you can contact a licensed electrician for guidance on the right pump size.

 Please note that you don’t have to run the pump daily to clean the swimming pool water.
 If the pump is installed as per the pool’s size, it can work for a few hours daily and remain dormant otherwise.
 Installing energy-efficient equipment can save a lot of power and money.
 So, be careful while making a choice.